 Hellenic Parliament

-The third day of this Athens itinerary ends at the Hellenic Parliament (in Greek, Βουλή των Ελλήνων or Voulí ton Ellínon), an imposing building installed facing Syntagma Square.
+The third day of this Athens itinerary ends at the Hellenic Parliament (in Greek, Βουλή των Ελλήνων or Voulí ton Ellínon), an imposing building situated facing Syntagma Square.
 And did you know that this is also the Old Palace (in Greek, Παλαιά Ανάκτορα or Palaiá Anáktora), the former official residence of the Greek Royal Family?

 In front of the Hellenic Parliament, you’ll find the Tomb of the Unknown Soldier (in Greek, Μνημείο του Αγνώστου Στρατιώτη or Mnimeío tou Agnostou Stratióti).
 This monument is guarded by the Evzones (in Greek, Εύζωνες or Évzones) – members of the Greek Presidential Guard, who always wear traditional uniforms.